Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity

-Figure~\ref{fig:freq} shows a diagram of the resulting frequency spectrum for a symmetric spacing between the resonances.
-Ignoring $E_{\rm H}$, this spectrum shows that changes in the \ac{FSR}, again denoted by $f_0$, will lead to changes in the spacing between the three resonances.
-It is also apparent that this coupling can be canceled by subtracting the time series of the frequency of the interference beatnote between $E_{p_-}$ and $E_{s_0}$, given by $\Delta\nu_-(t)$, from the time series of the frequency of the interference beatnote between $E_{p_+}$ and $E_{s_0}$, given by $\Delta\nu_+(t)$.
-This can be seen explicitly in the following equation.

-Here, the coupling to changes in $f_0$ is drastically reduced as typical values of $\Delta\theta$ are on the order of {\textmu}rad.
-Again, $\delta\nu_{_{\theta}}$ is due to the intrinsic birefringence noise of the cavity and $\delta\nu_{_{\rm VMB}}$ is the signal induced by \ac{VMB}.

-The differential optical path length changes for a field with a polarization state aligned to the magnetic field versus a field with a polarization state aligned perpendicular to the magnetic field can be calibrated using the following equation.

-While using a symmetric configuration of the cavity resonances will simplify the calibration of the signal strength and also slightly reduce the impact of uncorrelated noise in each of the laser frequency stabilization systems, it is not explicitly necessary.
-One complication can arise when using this configuration in that the frequencies of the laser beatnotes $\Delta\nu_-(t)$ and $\Delta\nu_+(t)$ will be nearly the same, posing a challenge for the readout of their frequency noise.

-This can be addressed by using a heterodyne detection system in transmission of the cavity to sense the frequencies changes of the resonances.
-An additional laser provides a fourth field $E_h$ that is phase locked to $E_{s_0}$ at a frequency $f_{\rm PLL}$ off resonance of the cavity.
-This laser is used as the local oscillator to form interference beatnotes with each of the three fields at frequencies $f_{\rm PLL}$, $f_- = f_{\rm PLL}-\Delta\nu_-$, and $f_+ = f_{\rm PLL}+\Delta\nu_+$.
+Figure~\ref{fig:freq} shows a diagram of the configuration of laser frequencies in the setup.
+Here, looking at the frequency of the interference beatnote between $E_{\parallel_-}$ and $E_{\perp_0}$, given by $\Delta\nu_-$, and that of $E_{\parallel_+}$ and $E_{\perp_0}$, given by $\Delta\nu_+$, it is apparent that changes in the \ac{FSR} will be common to both $\Delta\nu_+$ and $\Delta\nu_-$.
+The coupling of changes in $f_0$ to the birefringence measurement can therefore be drastically reduced by subtracting $\Delta\nu_-$ from $\Delta\nu_+$, as in